naijacoderorg/lectures/lectures2024/day5/index2.md

 Our dataset is tabular.
 This means that it has rows and columns.
 The rows represent a single observation, and the columns are features that contain specific information (like country of origin) on each observation.

-Whenever we explore a dataset, one of the first questions we should ask ourselves is this: **What is the level of an observation?** Can you describe what information a specific row gives you?
+Whenever we explore a dataset, one of the first questions we ask ourselves is this: **What is the level of an observation?** Can you describe what information a specific row gives you?

 In this case, each row of the dataset represents a specific migration flow over time.
-For example, the first row shows the number of migrations from Nigeria (the origin) to Afghanistan (the destination) for the years 1960, 1970, 1980, 1990, and 2000.
+For example, the third row shows the number of migrations from Afghanistan (the origin) to Algeria (the destination) for the years 1960, 1970, 1980, 1990, and 2000.
 We always spend time ensuring that we understand what each observation represents as the rest of our analysis is hinged on this knowledge.

 #### `.shape` displays the number of rows and columns